Tum Airport

-Tum Airport (IATA: TUJ, ICAO: HAMJ) is an airport in southwestern Ethiopia.
-It serves the villages of Tum and Maji, the administrative center of the Maji District.
+Tum Airport (IATA: TUJ, ICAO: HAMJ) is a public airport in southwestern Ethiopia.
+Located at an elevation of 4,650 feet above sea level, the airport serves the villages of Tum and Maji, the administrative center of the Maji District.
 The airport was formerly served by Ethiopian Airlines.

 Maji sits atop a ridge on the Boma Plateau, more than 3000 ft above the airport at Tum.
 The plateau runs west through southeast of the airport.
 The runway slopes uphill to the southeast.

+Airlines and destinations

+As of March 2025, there are no airlines that serve this airport.
+Ethiopian Airlines served this airport for an unknown time.